sooraj19/kubernetes-multi-tenancy-istio-capsule/README.md

 ### Steps to Replicate

-* Steps and commands to replicate the Istio service mesh based cluster setup - [link to setup instructions](./istio-cluster-setup.md)
+* Steps and commands to replicate the Istio service mesh-based cluster setup - [link to setup instructions](./istio-cluster-setup.md)
-* Steps and commands to replicate the Capsule operator based cluster setup - [link to setup instructions](./capsule-cluster-setup.md)
+* Steps and commands to replicate the Capsule operator-based cluster setup - [link to setup instructions](./capsule-cluster-setup.md)

 ## Research Poster (PDF)